China’s Successive Failures

 In this age of deadly burlesque — one that brings to mind the 1930s and the atomised politics of great power conflict, class resentment, clashing ideologies, racism and economic injustice — it seems timely to offer a burlesque work from that earlier time.
 Who’s on First? was first performed on American national radio in 1938 by the comics Abbott and Costello.
 It is introduced with a meditation on the irresistible rise of China’s uncrowned king.

-This is followed by an essay by the Hong Kong political analyst and essayist, Lee Yee 李怡.
+This is followed by an essay by the Hong Kong political analyst, Lee Yee 李怡.
 In it Lee discusses the historical woes of Chinese political succession.
 This is the fourth essay by Lee Yee to be featured in The Best China section of China Heritage.

 — Geremie R. Barmé